CheloGE/Object_detection_in_urban_environments/writeup.md

 ### Standard pipeline

-The first configuration we tried with was the `pipeline.config` where only 2 augmentations were performed.
+The first configuration I tried with was the `pipeline.config` where only 2 augmentations were performed.

 * Random Horizontal flips
     * probability: 0.5